Learn the 24 Bonds We Rate BUY

 Figure 9: Big Money Lobbyist Convinces Government That Bond Funds Shouldn't Disclose Transaction Costs to Investors

-In Vanguard VMFXX's case, there is a table in the fund's August 31, 2023 annual report that shows calculations of the VMFXX expense ratio.
+In Vanguard VMFXX's case, there is a table in the fund's annual reports that shows calculations of the VMFXX expense ratio.
 If you read the fine print, however, you will see "Note that the expenses shown in the table are meant to highlight and help you compare ongoing costs only and do not reflect transaction costs incurred by the fund for buying and selling securities."

 This is tantamount to a retailer not reporting the cost of transporting products to its stores.
 Reporting the VMFXX expense ratio before transaction costs is a shameless practice that needs to end.